RKeertishKumar/Predictive-Analysis-Healthcare/README.md

 ## How It's Built
 - **Python**: The core programming language for data analysis and machine learning.
-- **Libraries and Frameworks**: pandas, Matplotlib, Seaborn, Scikit-Learn, and PyTorch for data manipulation, visualization, analysis, and machine learning.
+- **Libraries and Frameworks**: pandas, Matplotlib, Seaborn, Scikit-Learn, and Random Forest for data manipulation, visualization, analysis, and machine learning.
 - **Excel**: Used for data manipulation and initial data exploration.
-- **Machine Learning**: PyTorch was applied to create a predictive model.
+- **Machine Learning**: Random Forest was applied to create a predictive model.